zaifatima/GENAI1/grandma.md

 ## How it generates lyrics
+click << button on the left side of the screen click lyrics

 * The app sends a message to an AI (Gemini) (using Gemini API)
 * It tells the AI: